symphony/tinyapp/README.md

 ### Troubleshooting / Notes for devs

+ - Use email `admin` and password `admin` to use built in account
- - Server can be run with nodemon by using:
-  `npm run dev`
+ - Server can be run with nodemon by using: `npm run dev`
+ - Mocha tests for helper functions can be run using: `npm test`
- - If you need to manually kill the server it can be found using:
-  `lsof -i tcp`
+ - If you need to force close the server it can be found using: `lsof -i tcp`
- - Find the running service with the matching port number (usually 3000), then use:
+ - Find the running service with the matching port number (usually 3000).
+Then use: `kill <PID>`
-  `kill <PID>`
- - Mocha tests for helper functions can be run using:
-  `npm test`

 *Thanks for trying my app!*